Arronk/My-Coding-Journey/LogR3.md

 Since i'm now in front again on my coursework I took tonight to catch up on my reading and revise some of the things I have learned over the past few weeks.

+## Day 28: 27/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Got stuck into week 4 lectures and exercises this week and I have to say so far it has gone over my head.
+There is a lot of new terms, formulas and syntax and the abstraction is quite mind bending.
+Hopefully things become a little clearer once I start working through the psets and have a read of the topic a bit more thoroughly in the text book.